provegard/ncdbg/docs/README.md

     ./gradlew --console=plain repl

 This can be used to write small functions for testing NCDbg.
+If you want to test with a particular JDK, just set the JAVA_HOME environment variable before running the command above.

 ## Running NCDbg